charlesmorisset/known-cyber-attacks/2020 Twitter Accounts Attack/README.md

 Thompson, N. (2020) How twitter survived its biggest hack-and plans to stop the next one, Wired.
 Available at: https://www.wired.com/story/inside-twitter-hack-election-plan/ (Accessed: 30 September 2023).

+Witman, P.D. and Mackelprang, S. (2022) The 2020 twitter hack -- so many lessons to be learned., Journal of Cybersecurity Education, Research and Practice.
+Available at: https://eric.ed.gov/?id=EJ1332789 (Accessed: 02 October 2023).